 The out of stock situation in other channels caused a lot of anxiety.
-So, this store reassured customers that’d they always be able to access the product.
+So, this store reassured customers they’d always be able to access the product.
 The “always in stock” was a functional benefit.
 The “reassurance” was an emotional one.

 Example - Amazon emotional benefit